 The Civil Rights in Mississippi Digital Archive is an Internet-accessible, fully searchable database of digitized versions of rare and unique library and archival resources on race relations in Mississippi.
 In executing this effort, The University of Southern Mississippi Libraries seek to: 1) enhance access to primary source material, 2) preserve original materials by creating digital surrogates, 3) create learning opportunities for remote users, and 4) create an infrastructure for a continuing digitization program.

-the African-American Health Care Experience in Michigan: A
+Documenting the African-American Health Care Experience in Michigan: A Guide to Sources

 This page documents the African American health care experience in Southeastern Michigan from the early 20th Century through the present from the perspective of both the health care provider and the patient.
 It includes manuscript and archival resources associated with African American doctors, nurses, pharmacists and other health care professionals.
 From the University of Michigan Historical Center.